Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 Elements is a cloud based unified access control and video management system from LenelS2.

-Before guest pass, whenever a customer wanted to add a give access to a temporary guest in Elements (e.g, job candidate, clients, etc), they had to add them to their elements system and remember to remove them from the system once access needs to be revoked.
+Before guest pass, whenever a customer wanted give access to a temporary guest in Elements (e.g, job candidate, clients, etc), they had to add them to their elements system and remember to remove them from the system once access needs to be revoked.
 Customers needed a way to temporarily grant access to temporary guests without adding them as a person in their system which is typically reserved for more long-term "visitors" such as employees.

 <h3>The Solution</h3>